Information Technology Services (ITS) FAQ

 - Orientation: E-mail (500 MB), Webadvisor, network space, password reset, policies.

-- Campus Manager: user authentication, bandwidth management, Windows updates, MS Essentials Anti-virus/spyware mandatory.
+- Campus Manager: user authentication, Windows updates, MS Essentials Anti-virus/spyware mandatory.

 - Labs: Requires login, network space automatically available, systems secured.